 What’s next for you?

-This communication only offers you a very brief overview of Single Touch Payroll and its potential impact to you.
-We recommend you visit the ATO website for detailed information and/or consult your accountant.
+This communication only offers you a very brief overview of Single Touch Payroll and its potential impact on you.
+We recommend you to consult your accountant.